valkum/slick/README.md

   slidesToShow option > 2.
 - Boxed split
   Caption and image/media are split half, and have edge margin 0 60px.
-- Rounded
+- Rounded, should be named circle
-  This will round the main image display, reasonable for small carousels, maybe with a small caption below to make it nice.
+  This will circle the main image display, reasonable for small carousels, maybe with a small caption below to make it nice.
 Use slidesToShow option > 2.
   Expecting square images.